Former ‘America’s Got Talent’ contestant hypnotizes student volunteers at SUU Housing activity - SUU News

 The event was part of a housing-wide activity for students living on campus at 7 p.m. on Jan.
 18.

-Jones is well-known for hypnotizing “America’s Got Talent” judge Howie Mendel in 2015, but he wasn’t always a hypnotist.
+Jones is well-known for hypnotizing “America’s Got Talent” judge Howie Mandel in 2015, but he wasn’t always a hypnotist.
 His path to studying hypnosis began as a magician in college.

 When he discovered that the life of a magician was too rigid for him, he looked to the more fluid routine of a hypnotist.
 It led him to perform shows at campuses across the country, including a few previous events at Southern Utah University.